Is Oatmeal Good for Fatty Liver? My Healing Journey and Tips

 Called beta-glucan, this fiber is digested in the small intestine and can lower levels of low-density lipoprotein(LDL), a type of bad cholesterol, by limiting its absorption into the bloodstream.

-Thanks to the fiber content, the carbohydrates in oats and oatmeal are absorbed slower, causing less damage than plain sugar or similar products.
+Thanks to the fiber content, the carbohydrates in oats are absorbed more slowly, causing less damage than plain sugar or similar products.

 Oatmeal is rife with compounds known as polyphenols which are known for their potent antioxidant properties, as well as anti-itching, and anti-inflammatory properties.